kbrubaker59/kbrubaker59.github.io/_posts/2002-07-15-Yoshimi-Battles-the-Pink-Robots.md

 ---
 layout: post
-title: Yoshimi Battles the Pink Robots
+title: 'Yoshimi Battles the Pink Robots'
-artist: The Flaming Lips
+artist: 'The Flaming Lips'
-category: Alternative
+category: 'Alternative'
-record_label: Warner Bros.
-Records Inc.
+record_label: 'Warner Bros.
+Records Inc.'
-year_released: 2002
+year_released: '2002'
-purchase_date: 2003/??/??
+purchase_date:
-purchase_amount: ??
+purchase_amount:
 tracks:
-  - 01-Fight Test
+  - '01-Fight Test'
-  - 02-One More Robot/Sympathy 3000-21
+  - '02-One More Robot/Sympathy 3000-21'
-  - 03-Yoshimi Battles the Pink Robots pt.
-1
+  - '03-Yoshimi Battles the Pink Robots pt.
+1'
-  - 04-Yoshimi Battles the Pink Robots pt.
-2
+  - '04-Yoshimi Battles the Pink Robots pt.
+2'
-  - 05-In the Morning of the Magicians
+  - '05-In the Morning of the Magicians'
-  - 06-Ego Tripping at the Gates of Hell
+  - '06-Ego Tripping at the Gates of Hell'
-  - 07-Are You a Hypnotist?
+  - '07-Are You a Hypnotist?'
-  - 08-It's Summertime
+  - '08-It&rsquo;s Summertime'
-  - 09-Do You Realize??
+  - '09-Do You Realize??'
-  - 10-All We Have Is Now
+  - '10-All We Have Is Now'
-  - 11-Approaching Pavonis Mons by Balloon (Utopia Planitia)
+  - '11-Approaching Pavonis Mons by Balloon (Utopia Planitia)'
 published: true
 ---